 - There are also commands like

-- One key to toggle between a bunch of game speeds, if you prefer that!- If you don’t have sv_cheats on,
+- one key to toggle between a bunch of game speeds.- If you don't have sv_cheats on,

 host_timescale